Policies, Conduct, and Expectations

 - National Presence: Active engagement at the national level for innovative business career center services and programming through research, committee participation, and public relations strategies

 The Smeal College of Business and its members have developed an especially unique brand by establishing the honor code and numerous co-curricular activities.
 These initiatives provide Smeal students with a built in advantage upon entering the job market.
-In keeping with this vision, Career and Corporate Connections promotes services and organizations that are vital components of the culture of our college.
+In keeping with this vision, the Business Career Center promotes services and organizations that are vital components of the culture of our college.
 They embrace the ideals set forth by Dean Whiteman and the Smeal community in order to cultivate the strength of the brand.

 The Smeal brand has proven exceptional on the national landscape.
 According to recruiters surveyed by Businessweek, Smeal consistently ranks among the Top Ten undergraduate business programs.
 In addition, recruiters surveyed by the Wall Street Journal in September 2010 listed Penn State as #1 when ranking graduates that are the best-trained and educated, and best able to succeed once hired.
 Smeal takes a great deal of pride in its outstanding students that so greatly influenced this designation.
 We are here to assist you in reaching your professional goals, and we offer some guidelines to help you best take advantage of what Smeal has to offer.